hsymicm/animaze/README.md

 # ⛩️ AniWatch ⛩️
-Development build for an anime watchlist with CRUD feature and made with ReactJS.
+Development build for an anime watchlist with CRUD feature and made with React.

 ## 🌐 Website Demo